 Supply list for painting a dresser:

-This paint is easy to use, and it works on any surface – wood, metal, plastic, masonry, you name it.
+It’s easy to use, and it works on any surface – wood, metal, plastic, masonry, you name it.

-How to spray paint a dresser:
+How to paint a dresser:

 1. Sand the dresser.